 Alkaline water vs. regular water

 Alkaline water has a higher pH level than regular drinking water.
-Because of this, some advocates of alkaline water believe it can neutralize the acid in your body, though this isn’t supported by any research.
+Some advocates of alkaline water believe it can neutralize the acid in your body, though this isn’t supported by any research.

 Regular drinking water generally has a neutral pH of 7.
 Alkaline water typically has a pH of 8 or 9.
 However, pH alone isn’t enough to impart substantial alkalinity to water.